Introduction#

 andvertical-rl

-modes to catch axis-mapping quirks.Prefer explicit props — Use individual logical properties (
+writing modes to catch axis-mapping issues.Prefer explicit properties — Use individual logical properties (

 margin-inline-start